NAMBOLOSSE, GNAPON'S SON, RESISTS THE TRADERS

 --Journal de Braulot, Paris archives, 1893.

 The notebook ended with the explorer writing in circles: He must have lost his mind.
+I learned that it had vanished from the archives, so this footnote must be all of that record that remains.

 -- Dakar archives, 1891, confirmed by interlocutors